Practitioners purchase Tax, Tips & Tools for a variety of reasons and often have their favourites. We have highlighted a few of these below.

 Interest on loan director’s credit balances calculator

 It can be beneficial to pay interest on director’s loan accounts when they are in credit.
-With the first £1,000 or £500 of interest tax free, and the possibility of utilising the £5,000 savings allowance, this is a good “planning point” and results in tax savings, and often personal tax repayments for the director.
+With the first £1,000 or £500 of interest tax free, and the possibility of utilising the £5,000 savings allowance, this is a good “planning point” and results in corporation tax savings, and often personal tax repayments for the director.
 This model calculates the credit interest.
 A further tool also included is the ‘Interest on overdrawn loan accounts’, which calculates interest due on Directors loan accounts.

 Inheritance Tax Calculator